rickb777/runtemplate/BUILTIN.md

 ### collections/set.tpl

-This template generates a <Type>Set for some specified type.
+This template generates a <Type1>Set for some specified type.
 Use the `-type` parameter.
 It accepts both user-defined and built-in Go types.

 The generated code is not suitable for access by more than one goroutine at a time.